 State Summary

 A post-election audit is not required by a statute, but may be conducted at the discretion of the Secretary of State.
-See, the Nebraska Secretary of State’s Office Website.
+Nebraska secretary of state website.
+According to a 2022 press release, in 2022, the Nebraska secretary of state increased the percentage of precincts audited to 10% from between 2 and 2.5%, with a minimum of one precinct audited in each county.

-Unless otherwise specified, references are to the Nebraska Secretary of State’s Office Website.
+Unless otherwise specified, references are to the Nebraska secretary of state website.

 Voting Systems Used

-Nebraska primarily uses hand marked paper ballots and optical scanners in polling places statewide, with ballot marking devices for accessibility.
+Nebraska uses hand-marked paper ballots and optical scanners in polling places statewide, with ballot marking devices for accessibility.
 For the most up to date information please visit Verified Voting’s Verifier.

 For an explanation on the types of voting equipment used, click here.